How Insurance Affects Buying a Home on Maui

 • Roof condition standards

-For example, a 3% hurricane deductible on a $1,500,000 home equals $45,000 out-of-pocket before coverage begins.
+For example, a 3% hurricane deductible on a $1,500,000 home amounts to $45,000 out of pocket before coverage begins.

 Lenders require proof of adequate coverage before closing, and the deductible structure can affect loan approval.